robert-westenberger/knowledgebase/mathematics/discrete-mathematics/sigma-notation-summations.md

 $a_{-1}+a_{0}+a_{1}=a_{1}+a_{0}+a_{-1}$.

 ### Interchanging the Order of Summation Law
-#### Vanilla version
+#### For when the indexes of summation are independent of eachother
 This is a generalization of the associative law, for use in evaluating a sum of sums.
-The vanilla version applies whenever the ranges of $j$ and $k$ are independent of eachother.
+This vanilla version applies whenever the ranges of $j$ and $k$ are independent of eachother.

 $$
 \sum_{j} \sum_{k} a_{j, k}[P(j, k)]=\sum_{P(j, k)} a_{j, k}=\sum_{k} \sum_{j} a_{j, k}[P(j, k)]